 - Grated orange zest: in some Sicilian recipes you find orange zest, in others you don't.
 We like to add some.

 Ingredients for the vegan cannoli shell

-Marsala or wine: marsala, a fortified Sicilian wine, is used in most authentic Sicilian cannoli recipes.
+- Marsala or wine: marsala, a fortified Sicilian wine, is used in most authentic Sicilian cannoli recipes.
 But marsala is hard to find outside of Italy.
 Some people use wine, sometimes red, sometimes white, depending on the local tradition in Sicily.
-We tested all recipes, and our best result was with sweet red wine.
+We tested all recipes, and our best result was sweet red wine.
 It's easier to find than marsala, it's cheaper, and it yields a great result making the shells light and full of bubbles.

 Ingredients for the cannoli toppings

 - Candied orange peel: you can also add candied cherries.